 Whether it’s summertime and I’ve just devoured a delicious BBQ meal, or the middle of winter and my roast dinner went down a treat, I always follow the meal up with a cup of peppermint tea.

 Drinking peppermint tea in the evening is a wonderful habit to get into.
 It has some amazing health benefits that you can enjoy, as well as a fresh and rejuvenating flavour.
-In this guide, I’ll take you through what to expect from a cup of peppermint tea, and a few of my favourite peppermint tea brands to try.
+In this guide, I’ll take you through what to expect from a cup of peppermint tea, and a few of my favourite brands to try.

 What is Peppermint Tea?